JAGANBALUSAMY/CODEARC/manual.md

 ## GitHub Integration

-CodeX allows you to connect your GitHub account to open and save files directly from your repositories.
+CODEARC allows you to connect your GitHub account to open and save files directly from your repositories.

 ### Authentication

-CodeX requires `repo` access scope to read and write to your repositories.
+CODEARC requires `repo` access scope to read and write to your repositories.
 For more information, refer to the [GitHub Access Permissions](#github-access-permissions) section.

 To connect your GitHub account: